Milton-R/petrolStation/README.md

 	* Tristan started to made the back-logic easier for both GUI and Console
 	* Kelvin color-coded the text field which states the in-use pump.

+12. 14 April 2017
+	* Tristan has made the Customer class work to go in the Shop.
+		* Till to follow soon

+13. 16 April 2017
+	* Milton has finished the Truck Class

+14. 19 April 2017
+	* Kelvin will made additional JavaDoc Comments on each class

 # Advisory
-Used for Aston University Java Programme Development CS1410
+Used for Aston University CS1410: Java Programming Development All Rights Reserved ©